Workflow · Batch QC & automation

 Put the same engine in your pipeline

 Specula is the same measurement engine whether you're reading one file in the window or scoring a folder from a Folder Action.
-The CLI both flags the misses and fixes the fixable ones in the same pass: specula edit in.wav --normalize-lufs=-16 --lufs-ceiling=-1 --out out.wav normalizes and caps a file unattended, so a Folder Action can correct what it flagged instead of handing you a list.
-What a gain can't fix it leaves alone: a noisy capture or a bad mix is still your job, with numbers you can diff across runs.
+The CLI both flags the misses and fixes the fixable ones in the same pass: specula edit in.wav --normalize-lufs=-16 --lufs-ceiling=-1 --out out.wav normalizes and caps a file unattended, so a Folder Action can correct what it flagged.
+Anything beyond a level move it leaves alone: a noisy capture or a bad mix is still your job, with numbers you can diff across runs.
 See the editing workflow →